 TEACH THEM TABLE MANNERS

 Don’t want your puppy to eat like they were raised in a barn?
 Laying out a placemat keeps their bowls from sliding so the floor stays cleaner, and an elevated stand discourages them from splashing around in their water dish.
 Try to put their food area away from all the action as noise and commotion can make dogs defensive about food.
 If you feed raw, a stainless steel bowl is the easiest to keep clean.
 Have a dog that won’t eat?
 Try swapping out their bowl for a different type.

 FEEDING A LARGE BREED?

-Big puppies don’t just take up more space on your bed, they also have a higher risk of getting developmental orthopedic disease.
+Big puppies don’t just take up more space on your bed, they also have a higher risk of getting a developmental orthopedic disease.
 Sometimes they can grow at a rate that’s too fast for their skeletal system to keep up, so it’s extra important not to overfeed them.
-That’s why there are special large breed puppy foods with reduced fat and calorie content to help make this easier.
+That’s why there are special large-breed puppy foods with reduced fat and calorie content to help make this easier.

 BRUSH MORE THAN JUST THEIR FUR